Missed Commitments: How to clean up the mess they make – like a boss

-The Solution: With a comprehensive solution that gives you real-time visibility of the field, you can react to unexpected events and make sure that your customer commitments are always met.
+With a comprehensive solution that gives you real-time visibility of the field, you can react to unexpected events and make sure that your customer commitments are always met.
 If one field employee is late, but another one is available, you can reshuffle the schedule in real time so that all appointments within the committed time frame get finished.
 Gain even better customer service by enabling your service business to provide same-day appointments with shorter waiting times.

 A great way to do this is to equip your technician or field employees with an app such as FieldExpert that they can use if they need to switch up their schedule, either because of a complicated job or because of traffic or some other unforeseen circumstance.

 This is always a problem and it’s usually not linked to how much coffee or red bull you drink per day.
 It’s not enough to be fast; you also have to be good.
 If your field employee doesn’t have the right skills or resources, the job won’t be done with the greatest necessary accuracy.
 This can also harm the confidence level of your workforce.
 Trying to reschedule a worker at the last minute diminishes productivity and alters the other scheduled appointments for the day or shift.
 This was probably part of the underlying problem in the experience I described above.

 The Solution: Supply your employees with confidence and resources.
 A scheduling solution considers all available resources and qualified skills before the appointment.
 By making sure that the right field employee is sent to the right place at the right time, with the right tools and equipment, productivity will sky rocket and keep you on track for your other scheduled commitments.